 Riverside County Sees Slight Decrease in COVID Hospitalizations

-(CNS) – The number of people hospitalized with a coronavirus infection in Riverside County has decreased by two to 105, according to the latest state numbers.
-Of those patients hospitalized as of Saturday, 12 were being treated in intensive care, up from 14 the previous day.
-Some of the patients entered the hospital for other reasons and discovered they had the coronavirus after a test at the hospital.
-One month ago, 65 people were hospitalized throughout the county with a COVID infection, five of whom were ICU patients, according to the Riverside University Health System.
-Health officials said the aggregate number of COVID cases recorded since the public health documentation period began in March 2020 is 702,343 with 6,686 deaths.
-The county does not report COVID data on weekends.
+(CNS) – The number of people hospitalized with a coronavirus infection in Riverside County decreased by seven people to 210, according to the latest state numbers.
+Of those patients hospitalized as of Saturday, 24 were being treated in intensive care, unchanged from the previous day.
+One month ago, 79 people were hospitalized throughout the county with a COVID infection, two of whom were ICU patients, according to the Riverside University Health System.
+The total number of deaths from likely virus-related complications over the past 32 months stands at 6,693, RUHS officials said.
+The figure was 6,686 the previous week.
+The number has been revised downward at least once in the past two months as a result of a data reassessment by the California Department of Public Health, which is ongoing.
+Health officials say the majority of people who die with COVID-19 are elderly or have an underlying health condition, including obesity, diabetes, heart disease or hypertension.
+The RUHS released figures last week showing that, among those who died while hospitalized with a COVID diagnosis in October, 42% were fully vaccinated with a SARS-CoV-2 therapeutic.
+That compares to 44% who died in September after being fully vaccinated, according to data.
+The total number of fatalities in October was 12, and in September, 16.
+The deaths weren’t classified as stemming directly from an infection, co-morbidities, or possible adverse reactions to the vaccines.
+November figures are slated to be released at the end of this month.
+A fully vaccinated person can still contract and transmit COVID, but health officials say the vaccines offer protection against developing severe symptoms that can result in hospitalization and even death.
+County health officials said the aggregate number of COVID cases recorded since the public health documentation period began in March 2020 is 706,396.
 Copyright 2022, City News Service, Inc.

 By: Ceci Partridge